Travel can cost as much or as little as you like. How much money you need (to budget) for your next trip largely depends on

 How to save money on transportation

-Being flexible is what really pays when it comes to transportation and air travel in particular.
-Travel outside of peak season if you can.
-If you can't, fares might still be cheaper during certain times of the week and even hours of the day, so check websites like Skyscanner, and Google Travel that allows you to see a whole month and all the options on any given date.
+Being flexible pays off when it comes to transportation, particularly air travel.
+If possible, travel outside of peak season.
+If you can't, fares might still be cheaper at certain times of the week and even hours of the day, so check websites like Skyscanner and Google Flights.
+These websites allow you to see a month and all the options on any given date.

-If you have several airports in the vicinity of your home (or in the vicinity of your destination) compare the prices between the different options.
-For example, flying to Mykonos and taking the ferry to Santorini might still end up being way cheaper than flying from your home airport straight to Santorini.
+If several airports are near your home (or your destination), compare the prices of the different options.
+For example, flying to Mykonos and taking the ferry to Santorini might be cheaper than flying from your home airport straight to Santorini.

-We use and recommend the following online travel agents and service providers for all our travel needs:
+We use and recommend the following online travel agents and service providers for our transportation needs:

 Airfares

-To find good flight deals, we use one-stop travel sites or travel aggregators.
-Each shows the cheapest airfares on any given day, so you can choose to fly a day/week/month earlier or later, pending your flexibility.
+We use one-stop travel sites or travel aggregators to find good flight deals.
+Each shows the cheapest airfares on any given day, so you can fly a day, week, or month earlier or later, depending on your flexibility.

-If you find a good deal, book it there and then as prices change constantly.
-Ideally do your research with your browser in incognito mode, as cookies will show booking sites how keen you are to do a certain trip, which may affect the price quoted – that goes for all online travel bookings.
+If you find a good deal, book it there and then, as prices change constantly.
+Ideally, do your research with your browser in incognito mode, as cookies will show booking sites how keen you are to make a particular trip, which may affect the price quoted – that goes for all online travel bookings (not just flights).
+The best fares generally go first, so planning is essential for (air) transportation.
+The same applies if you want to use air points/miles, as only a few seats are available for any flight.
+We tend not to go through the flight aggregators but book directly with the airline/s.
+If something goes wrong, the price is usually the same, but we have a direct contract with the airline (rather than the middleman).

-If you are travelling during peak season those multi-destination packages may be a better deal than booking each leg individually.
-You can do overland sections on around-the-world tickets too, which means you could supplement your around-the-world ticket with cheap flights, bus and train rides in between destinations.
+Suppose you plan to travel across multiple continents.
+In that case, you may want to compare passes that offer several destinations as a package (such as around-the-world fares provided by One World or Star Alliance members) versus booking each leg of your trip individually.
+If you travel during peak season, those multi-destination packages may be a better deal than booking each leg individually.
+You can do overland sections on around-the-world tickets, too, which means you could supplement your around-the-world ticket with cheap flights and bus and train rides between destinations.

 Vehicle rental (including relocations)

 Unless your trip takes you across oceans, another way to save on transport is to look for vehicle/motorhome relocations.
-There are websites in many countries offering massively discounted rates (often including fuel and/or insurance) to those driving a vehicle/motorhome from A to B within a certain period.
-These deals are fairly last minute, and A and B are usually bigger transport hubs, but if that’s an option just search for vehicle/motorhome relocation at your destination.
+Websites in many countries offer massively discounted one-way rates (often including fuel and/or insurance) to those driving a vehicle/motorhome from A to B within a certain period.
+These deals are relatively last minute, and A and B are usually more significant transport hubs, but if that's an option, search for vehicle/motorhome relocation at your destination.

-Speaking of vehicles: If you are planning to hire a vehicle at your destination, it also pays to shop around.
-We use and recommend Discover Cars, an aggregator website that allows you to search across major car rental companies at once.
-And you don’t have to pay for the hire until you pick up the car.
+Speaking of vehicles, If you plan to hire a car at your destination, it also pays to shop around.
+We use and recommend Discover Cars, an aggregator website that allows you to search across significant car rental companies at once.
+And you don't have to pay for the hire until you pick up the car.

 Hitchhiking

 A final option to save on transport costs is… to hitch a ride.
-While Paul and I did it safely in Dominica on a public holiday (when there was no other option), and we have taken plenty of people along in our campervan in New Zealand, there are many countries we wouldn’t feel safe hitchhiking.
-Judge for yourself where and when you can and can’t do it.
+While Paul and I did it safely in Dominica on a public holiday (when there was no other option) and have taken plenty of people along in our campervan in New Zealand, there are many countries where we wouldn't feel safe hitchhiking.
+Judge for yourself where and when you can and can't do it.

 How to save money on accommodation

-For accommodation, as with any other travel expenses, it’s worth shopping around.
-When we book accommodation somewhere, we tend to look across a number of booking platforms to find the best value-for-money option.
-Wherever you book, make sure you read the fine print to make sure you compare apples with apples.
+For accommodation, as with any other travel expenses, it's worth shopping around.
+When we book accommodation somewhere, we tend to look across several booking platforms to find the best value-for-money option.
+Wherever you book, read the fine print to compare apples with apples.
 For example, your stay may incur extra charges (like local tourist taxes or cleaning fees).
 Some booking platforms include them, while with others, you have to pay them to your host upon arrival.

 Nightly rates are generally cheaper outside of peak season.
-If you can only travel in peak season, look for accommodation options that are a little further away from the main tourist attractions, yet have good connections by public transport.
-Always double-check the cancellation policy and payment terms before you book.
+If you can only travel during peak season, look for accommodation options a little further away from the main tourist attractions yet have good connections by public transport.

 How to save money on experiences